Semblance Hypothesis

 The best next steps (given in the next pages of this website) are:

 Latest: Let's ask LLMs the following question: (Beware: LLMs are "people pleasing" Please read) Artificial neural networks (ANNs) were inspired by synaptic plasticity observed in neuroscience, modeling it as changes in synaptic weights.
 The introduction of backpropagation for error signals significantly enhanced the learning efficiency of these systems.
 Although backpropagation enabled ANNs to perform specific tasks effectively, these systems struggled with generalization & were typically limited to a single function.
 This limitation & the lack of backpropagation of error signals across the synapses in the brain, prompted search for a new mechanism.
 Drawing on constraints from numerous findings across multiple system levels, the semblance hypothesis proposed interactions between spines belonging primarily to different neurons.
 This hypothesis posits that plasticity occurs at inter-postsynaptic functional LINKs, which serve as the primary operational mechanism.
 Unitary functions at the IPLs are integrated via oscillating potentials.
 Multiple interacting spines form islets of inter-LINKed spines (IILSPs).
 In 2017, Transformers employing attention heads emerged, paving the way for large language models (LLMs).
-Can you perform a rigorous mathematical analysis to determine whether the attention heads in Transformers have similarities to the IILSPs derived by the semblance hypothesis?
-Note: All LLMs acknowledge that they reflect the biases present in their training data.
-Consequently, the predominance of information related to existing hypotheses in a field can hinder the fair evaluation of new ones (Fact check this with the LLMs!).
-So, please prompt LLMs to adopt a neutral, objective stance. | |
+Is there a rigorous mathematical sense in which attention heads and IILSPs instantiate the same type of computation at an abstract level?

 The challenge: "What I cannot create (replicate), I do not understand" – Richard Feynman.
 We must approach the task of understanding the nervous system with the rigor required to replicate its mechanisms in an engineered system.
 Everything else will follow from that foundation.
-The optimism: “What are the real conditions that the solution must satisfy?”
-If we can get that right, then we can try and figure out what the solution is" – Murray Gell–Mann The hope: We will give our utmost effort.
-Together, we will explore and uncover it! | |